neurophon/neurophon/README.md

 ```

-This program generates the specification for an EL with 15 for 15 cortical columns (CCs), an afferent receptive field of 5 for 127 inputs, a lateral receptive field of 9 for 9 CCs, etc. This program specifies a CSTM instance in three files in which it gives details of the whole CSTM structure, the EL structure and specific the EL parameters.
+This program generates the specification for an EL with 15 for 15 cortical columns (CCs), with afferent receptive fields of 5 for 127 inputs, lateral receptive fields of 9 for 9 CCs, etc. This program specifies a CSTM instance in three files `ModelStructure.mat`, `EncoderLayerStructure.mat` and `EncoderLayerParameters.mat` in which it gives details of the whole CSTM structure, the EL structure and specific EL parameters.

 In our experimental setup we move the folder `Model` to the path `/projects/neurophon/TestsData`.
 If you choose another path, you will have to change that path in the source code of the project.